molevol-ub/bitacora/README.md

 	- YOURFPDB_genomic_exon_proteins.fasta: contains the exons sequences joined into genes in the aforementioned file.
 	- Additional generated files are stored for pipeline debugging and controls.

-Notes on BITACORA output:
+##### Notes on BITACORA output
 The obtained proteins could be used for further prospective analyses or to facilitate a more curated annotation using genome annotation editors or, in the case of having a high number of not annotated proteins in the GFF, BITACORA output sequences could also be used as evidence to improve the annotation of automatic annotators as MAKER2 or BRAKER1.
 However, a first validation of the obtained proteins should be performed, more specifically in those obtained newly from genome (taking into account the parameter used to join putative exons, to split putative joined genes or join exons from the same gene).
 In addition, these proteins obtained and assembled from genomic regions are illustrative, but more putative genes (true negatives) could be obtained from the TBLASTN BED file positions discarded for not being identified with the protein domain (i.e. alignments containing introns between two proximal exons could lead not to identify the domain in the protein).
 Such validation to identify putative erroneously assigned proteins (mainly caused by the inclusion of contaminant sequences in the query database) could consist in aligning all proteins and checking the MSA, constructing the phylogeny of the gene with related species or the gene family; doing a reduced blast with nr or obtaining structural particularities of the proteins (i.e. characterizing protein domains as transmembrane domains, signal peptides...).
 See our manuscript Vizueta et al. (2018) for an example of such analyses.

-In particular, BITACORA basic and genome mode is designed to facilitate the gene annotation in editors as Apollo.
+In particular, BITACORA full and genome mode is also designed to facilitate the gene annotation in editors as Apollo.
 For that, the use of the following files would be useful (see an example in Documentation/example_Apollo.png):

 - Original GFF3
 - Final GFF3 with curated models for the annotated proteins
 - BED file from TBLASTN search